InternalError503/direct-forge/readme.md

 When enabled changes `firefox` user-agent to `google chrome's` to allow *direct download on sourceforge* on installer enabled projects __(No web installer)__.

 ##### Important
-This addon changes the browsers user-agent as a result page content make not render or work 100% correctly, This addons sole purpose if to be used on sourceforge only, Having direct forge enabled while surfing the web outside of sourceforge may yield a broken experience.
+This addon changes the browsers user-agent as a result page content may not render or work 100% correctly, This addons sole purpose if to be used on sourceforge only, Having direct forge enabled while surfing the web outside of sourceforge may yield a broken experience.

 ### About this Add-on: